 - Dexter: Dexter and Rita become engaged when Rita sees Dexter holding a ring (... actually belonging to Dexter's sister's boyfriend) and assumes it's a proposal.
 In a twist, Dexter goes along with it.

 - In the seventh Ciaphas Cain novel, Cain does this to the daughter of a noble (who's after a husband so she can stake her claim as the governer of her homeworld) by basically nodding his head and going "uh-huh?" through one conversation too many when she's hinting at it.
-He gets out of it when he's assumed dead and she marries the leader of a nearby planet.
+He wouldn't really mind it since it means a life of ease with an attractive woman, but he can't actually resign his commission.
+He gets out of it when she dumps him for the leader of a nearby planet.

 - Garrett, P.I.: When Garrett and his girlfriend Tinnie encounter a powerful sorceress, he's worried the woman's flirty mannerisms will provoke Tinnie into a faux pas that will get them both blasted.
 He introduces Tinnie as his fiancee purely to defuse the situation, only to have her hold him to it and demand a ring a few pages later.